 During the performance period, the Network's goal was to support dialysis facilities in its service area in attaining a 3% reduction in hospitalizations, readmissions, and emergency department visits: for an aggregate total reduction goal of 5% from the baseline period The baseline data were collected from Medicare Claims for January-December of 2020.
 The Network did not achieve the percentage reduction goals in these performance areas but still noted a significant decrease in incidents of hospitalization, readmission and emergency department visits.
-We were able to achieve a reduction in hospitalizations from 3,070 at baseline to 2,662 at remeasurement; a reduction in readmissions from 1,511 instances at baseline to 1,257 at the end of the performance period.
+We were able to achieve a reduction in hospitalizations from 3,070 at baseline to 2,662 at remeasurement; a reduction in readmissions from 282 at baseline to 212 at remeasurement; and a reduction in emergency department visits from 1,511 instances at baseline to 1,257 at the end of the performance period.